How It Works

 If one player cannot make the set date and the other player cannot make an alternative date, the player who cannot make the set date will default the match.

-Results must be submitted to the Committee by the end of the allotted timeframe – if playing outwith the set night, let a Committee member know or email it to firstname.lastname@example.org.
+Results must be submitted to the Committee by the end of the allotted timeframe – if you are rescheduling your match, let a Committee member know or email it to email@example.com.

-Note: If players do not notify their opponent or the Committee that they need to reschedule and do not appear on the set date, their opponent will claim a default win.
+Note: If players do not notify their opponent or the Committee that they need to reschedule and do not arrive to play on the set date, their opponent will claim a default win.
 A default will be called if a player hasn’t arrived after 30 minutes.

 If you’ve got any questions, speak to Jordan McNaught (Competitions Manager) at any Club night or email us at firstname.lastname@example.org.